envoylabs/whoami/README.md

 The main id is of course the minter, but a human-readable username is also required in the meta.
 This is checked for uniqueness as part of the creation flow.

-This change means using the username as a unique key rather than a u8, as in the standard 721-base.

 ```rust
 pub struct Metadata {
     pub username: String, // checked for uniqueness before write